onqtam/headjack/docs/why/COOPERATION.md

 > "Exponential tech is inexorable.
 We cannot put it away.
 So, we either figure out anti-rivalry, or we go extinct.
 The human experiment comes to a completion.
 That’s the core thing." - [Daniel Schmachtenberger](https://www.sloww.co/daniel-schmachtenberger/#:~:text=%E2%80%9CAs%20technology%20is%20empowering%20our%20choices%20and%20we%20are%20getting%20something%20like%20the%20power%20of%20gods%2C%20you%20have%20to%20have%20something%20like%20the%20love%20and%20the%20wisdom%20of%20gods%20to%20wield%20that%20or%20you%20self%2Ddestruct.%E2%80%9D)

 ██████████████████████████████████████████████████████████████████
+# SECTION: Cultural evolution
+██████████████████████████████████████████████████████████████████

+> "Like natural selection, our cultural learning abilities give rise to “dumb” processes that can, operating over generations, produce practices that are smarter than any individual or even group.
+Much of our seeming intelligence actually comes not from raw brainpower or a plethora of instincts, but rather from the accumulated repertoire of mental tools (e.g., integers), skills (differentiating right from left), concepts (fly wheels), and categories (basic color terms) that we inherit culturally from earlier generations." - [The secret of our success: How culture is driving human evolution, domesticating our species, and making us smarter](https://ebin.pub/the-secret-of-our-success-how-culture-is-driving-human-evolution-domesticating-our-species-and-making-us-smarter-978-0-691-16685-8.html#:~:text=Like%20natural%20selection,from%20earlier%20generations.)

+██████████████████████████████████████████████████████████████████
 # SECTION: Cooperation, Altruism & Management Theory